ICornwell/dweeve-react/README.md

 Its fairly standard React with React-Ace and React-Terminal (forked for some extras)

+Now with DataWeave specific syntax highlighting in the editor.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).